works with Iron Maiden, Tarja Turunen, Stratovarius, Rata Blanca, a.o.

-In countries like Argentina, many of the branches of the music industry are relevant precisely because of the number of women who work in the field carrying out projects, managing artists, record labels, entertainment producers, media, among many other specialties.
-They do not only the medium to succeed locally and nationally, but also set an example for other colleagues within the global music industry.
+In countries like Argentina, many of the branches of the music industry are relevant precisely because of the number of women who work in the field carrying out projects, and managing artists, record labels, entertainment producers, and media, among many other specialities.
+They are not only the medium to succeed locally and nationally but also set an example for other colleagues within the global music industry.

 It is known throughout the world that Latin American audiences are very passionate about the music they adore.
-Artists like the Rolling Stones, AC/DC, Megadeth, Die Toten Hosen, even Madonna, have captured their passage through Argentina spectacular concert registrations to showcase the passion of the Argentinean crowds living and breathing the music.
-Argentinian fans are known for their passion for music, a trait that also characterizes the work ethic and attitude of music professionals of the country.
+Artists like the Rolling Stones, AC/DC, Megadeth, Die Toten Hosen, and even Madonna, have captured their passage through Argentina's spectacular concert registrations to showcase the passion of the Argentinean crowds living and breathing the music.
+Argentinian fans are known for their passion for music, a trait that also characterizes the work ethic and attitude of music professionals in the country.